cs3216/cs3216.github.io/coursework/mobile/index.md

-JSON is already supported by all modern browsers and server-side scripting languages so you do not need to implement it yourself, but if you want to know more details, visit <http://www.json.org>.
+JSON is already supported by all modern browsers and server-side scripting languages so you do not need to implement it yourself, but if you want to know more, visit <http://www.json.org>.

 Going back to the API, one way to start planning it is to write down a list of functionalities (which require server interaction) that you would